joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ![An example of the form](/assets/images/attendenceform.png)

-These questions are easy and fast (students take an average of 33 seconds), and they give enough information for my code to produce a map of where each student is sitting.
+These questions are easy and fast (students take an average of 58 seconds over the last 1,000 responses), and they give enough information for my code to produce a map of where each student is sitting.

 This makes it easy to: